dotnet/docs-maui/docs/fundamentals/accessibility.md

 > [!IMPORTANT]
 > The `AutomationProperties.LabeledBy` attached property has been superseded by bindings.
 For more information, see [SemanticProperties: Description](#description).

 The `AutomationProperties.LabeledBy` attached property allows another element to define accessibility information for the current element.
-For example, a `Label` next to an <xref:Microsoft.Maui.Controls.Entry> can be used to describe what the <xref:Microsoft.Maui.Controls.Entry> represents.
+For example, a <xref:Microsoft.Maui.Controls.Label> next to an <xref:Microsoft.Maui.Controls.Entry> can be used to describe what the <xref:Microsoft.Maui.Controls.Entry> represents.
 This can be accomplished in XAML as follows:

 ```xaml
 <Label x:Name="label" Text="Enter your name: " />